daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 ## Deploying a project, flow diagram

+* Create server environment from scratch
   * Single server
       * New server
-    * Bind to existing server
-        * Select droplet to bind to
-* Load balanced infrastructure
+  * Load balanced environment
-    * New infrastructure
+      * New environment
-    * Bind to existing infrastructure
+* Create environment and bind to existing DO servers
-        * Select load balancer, droplets, DB server, session storage server.

 ### Deploying a new single server